JNaeemGitonga/javascriptPython/README.md

 # AT&T Challenge

 ## What is it?
-Small appointment app using javascript and python.
-It is my first time using python 👨🏽‍.
+Small appointment app using JavaScript and Python 3.
+This is my first time using python 👨🏽‍!
+I had fun and learned a lot about the language in this exercise.

 ### Technologies